DUNE/Daphne_MEZZ/README.md

         1. Run Vivado in TCL mode.
         2. Navigate to the location of the xilinx directory of the folder where the repo was cloned.
-        3. Make sure you get the git commit number first in the TCL environment.
+        3. Make sure you get the git commit number first in the TCL environment (This one's more tricky now since the version was cut in the last update!)
         4. Source the Block Design generation file.
         5. Start the GUI and magic will happen.

         ```tcl
         $ cd src/xilinx
         $ set git_sha [exec git rev-parse --short=7 HEAD]
+        $ set aux_git_sha [string range $git_sha 0 0]
-        $ set v_git_sha "28'h$git_sha"
+        $ set v_git_sha "4'h$aux_git_sha"
         $ source daphne3_bd_gen.tcl
         $ start_gui
         ```

 3. Once both the DAPHNE3 IP and the Block Design have been created, the batch file creates a wrapper for the TOP level fo the Block Design, generates all the necessary outputs of each IP (wrappers, constraints, and so on) and then starts the design building process, by running the synthesis, then implementation, and then the bitstream (In a super summarized way of saying it).

-## Does it meet timing?
+## How do I know if it meets timing?

-The timing constraints for this design were written after finishing the process, look for the file:
+After finishing the process, look for the file:

     src/xilinx/output/post_route_timing_summary.rpt